 In line with this requirement, the Legal Services commission also publish more comprehensive information which includes links to every published disciplinary or related decision of the Queensland disciplinary bodies and courts.

 The Discipline page includes links to decisions that make findings of unsatisfactory professional conduct in addition to decisions that make findings of professional misconduct, and also to decisions that find lawyers not guilty of any of the disciplinary charges alleged against them.
-It includes links also to selected other decisions of the courts that we believe make new or important statements of law or principle relevant to the disciplinary process and/or a lawyer’s professional obligations.
+It includes links also to selected other decisions of the courts that we believe make new or important statements of law or principles relevant to the disciplinary process and/or a lawyer’s professional obligations.

 We have published these more comprehensive listings in order to: